 Alko is an independent company owned by the Finnish state and administered and controlled by the Ministry of Social Affairs and Health.
 Its business operations are based on the Alcohol Act (1143/1994), the Decree on the Operation of the Alcohol Company (243/2000), the Companies Act and Articles of Association.

 An alcohol monopoly is a government monopoly on manufacturing and/or retailing of some or all alcoholic beverages, such as beer, wine and spirits.
 An alternative for total alcohol prohibition could be alcohol monopoly.
-Alko performs the retail sale of beverages which contain more than 4.7 % alcohol by volume.
-The only exception is local produced beverages that can be sold, by the farmer, but only with alcohol content maximum 13% alc. vol.
+Alko performs the retail sale of beverages which contain more than 5.5% alcohol by volume.
+The only exception is local produced beverages that can be sold, by the farmer, but only with alcohol content maximum 13% alc. vol. Finnish alcohol tax rate for spirits is increased by 0.31 euros per liter and for wines it is increased by 0.42 euros per liter.

 In order to purchase and consume alcohol with an alcohol strength of 22 % alc.
 Vol. or lower, the age limit should be a minimum of 18 years.
 Apparently, in order to purchase and consume an alcohol beverage with an alcohol strength of above 22% alc.
 Vol, the age limit should be a minimum of 20 years.
-In order to order alcohol on restaurants, it is enough to be 18 years old for all type of beverages.
+To order alcohol in restaurants, it is enough to be 18 years old for all type of beverages.
+Alcohol laws of Finland monitors age limit strictly while buying the alcohol from the Alko.

 RANGE AND SCOPE OF SELLING POINTS: